Oyon84/Blog-Pages/active-directory-local-admin-management.md

 - Check for each host if a LocalAdm group exists.
 - Create a new LocalAdm group if a host does not have a group.

+> You could also choose to hardcode the *SearchBase* and the *GroupPath*, but by using parameters the script can be reused for different locations allowing to process multiple locations separately with the same script.

 Execute the script with the following command to test it before setting up the scheduled task.
 ```
 PS C:\Temp> .\Create-LADMGroups.ps1 -SearchBase 'OU=Tier 1,OU=Computers,OU=Corp,DC=test,DC=local' -GroupPath 'OU=LocalAdm_Tier1,OU=Users,OU=Tier 1,OU=Administration,OU=Corp,DC=test,DC=local'